Get A Quote Today!

 Reduce potential hiding spots for raccoons by trimming tree branches away from the house and clearing brush or debris.
 Removing potential den sites such as woodpiles or unused structures can also help deter raccoons.

 It is important to remember that raccoons are wild animals and may carry diseases, including rabies.
 Handling raccoons without proper training and equipment can be dangerous.
 Therefore, it is recommended to seek professional assistance when dealing with raccoon-related issues or concerns.
-They can provide guidance on effective control methods and ensure the safety of both humans and the raccoons themselves.
+At On The Fly Pest Solutions, we can guide effective control methods and ensure the safety of both humans and the raccoons themselves.